bramwelt/CS46X/protocol.md

 and public key discovery at a high level.

-Mozilla's Persona allows users to log into supporting websites using identities signed by whomever controls an email's domain.
+Mozilla's Persona allows users to log into supporting websites using identities signed by an email domain provider.
 Anyone with a domain can choose to sign identities, and those who don't allow Mozilla to act as a fallback identity provider on the domain.

-Here we build on top of the Persona protocol such that we can use existing Persona identity servers to add trust to user public keys for content cryptography.
+Here we build on top of the Persona protocol such that we can use existing Persona identity servers to verify an email address, associate it with a PGP key, and enable secure sharing of content.

 This document was copied and modified from the original found at: https://developer.mozilla.org/en-US/Persona/Protocol_Overview